CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-preflight.md

 * General Pool (2 x `Standard_D8s_v4`) and Data Pool - (3 x `Standard_D8s_v4`) - At least `40` vCPUs in the **StandardDSv8Family** quota

+The `D8s_v4` machines can be found as part of the `D-Series v4` set of compute resources.

 The next set is based on your license type:

 *Essential*